Signs of Suicide Ideation Aren't Always Easy to Spot — Experts Share What to Look Out For

 How to Help Someone Who's Having Suicidal Thoughts

-Dr. Watt stressed the importance of taking warning signs seriously and showing a friend or loved one empathy, even if you don't completely understand what they're going through.
-"Stressful events, such as a fight or breakup, may seem trivial, but to your friend, the pain can feel immense," Dr. Watt said.
-Minimizing their pain, or dismissing their behavior as attention-seeking, can cause them to feel even more hopeless.
+Dr. Watt stresses the importance of taking warning signs seriously and showing a friend or loved one empathy, even if you don't completely understand what they're going through.
+"Stressful events, such as a fight or breakup, may seem trivial, but to your friend, the pain can feel immense," Dr. Watt says.
+Minimizing their pain or dismissing their behavior as attention-seeking can cause them to feel even more hopeless.

-This next step is important if someone you love is, in fact, experiencing suicidal ideation: "Sympathize, but do not promise to keep it a secret," Dr. Watt said.
+This next step is important if someone you love is, in fact, experiencing suicidal ideation: "Sympathize, but do not promise to keep it a secret," Dr. Watt says.

 Instead, take steps to ensure they get professional help.
-If the person is young, encourage them to reach out to a trusted adult, and give them the number for the National Suicide Prevention Lifeline: 1-800-273-8255.
+If the person is young, encourage them to reach out to a trusted adult, and give them the number for the National Suicide and Crisis Hotline: 988.
 You can even help them set up an appointment with a therapist and offer to go with them to the first session if they want your support.
-"Remember that neither of you have to face this alone," Dr. Watt said.
+"Remember that neither of you has to face this alone," Dr. Watt says.